The Thing (1982) - Dagon Dog Treats

 Plot

-A team of Americans in a base in Antarctica are going about their business when they’re suddenly visited by a dog and couple of Norwegians who are determined to kill it.
-Why exactly are the Americans down down there?
+A team of Americans in a base in Antarctica are going about their business when they’re suddenly visited by a dog and a couple of Norwegians who are determined to kill it.
+What exactly are the Americans doing down there?
 It’s never specifically disclosed, but everyone has their own role on the base and you have to assume that it’s some sort of science base.
-You don’t even have time to ask these type of questions, though, because within the first five minutes of the film, the dog makes contact with the Americans, and the Norwegians meet an ill fate.
+You don’t even have time to ask these types of questions, though, because, within the first five minutes of the film, the dog makes contact with the Americans, and the Norwegians meet an ill fate.
 The timing of all this event couldn’t be more unfortunate for the Americans, because it’s also the start of the Antarctic winter.
 This means that contact with the rest of the world is cut off and won’t return for weeks, due to the extreme weather.
 Isolated, the team has no method of asking for assistance and is unable to contact the Norwegian base to find out why they had some men go rogue and want this particular dog dead.

 There’s more to this dog than meets the eye, as you’d expect.
 It turns out that the team from Norway uncovered an ancient alien crash site and dug an extraterrestrial out of the ice.
 Unfortunately for them, it wasn’t dead and it wasn’t friendly.
 More importantly, it is capable of absorbing and imitating other life forms perfectly.
 Given enough time, the creature would be capable of infiltrating any community and be able to slowly take it over with copies without anyone knowing.
 The dog that arrived at the American base wasn’t a dog at all, but an imitation.
-By the time the Americans all realize this, there’s no way of telling how many them are no longer who they claim to be.
+By the time the Americans all realize this, there’s no way of telling how many of them are no longer who they claim to be.

 In addition to being one of the greatest horror movies of all time, this is also one of the best remakes of all time.
 John Carpenter is an outspoken fan of the original film by Howard Hawks: The Thing from Another World.
 It appears on the TV for a moment in Halloween, and he made sure to get the same opening title card effect of the original film.
 Not to downplay the quality of the original, but I prefer Carpenter’s version significantly more.
 The original film is more of a traditional monster movie with a creature roaming the base and slowly killing people off.
-John Carpenter’s version is more closely tied to the plot of the novella in which the films are based, Who Goes There? by John W. Campbell.
+John Carpenter’s version is more closely tied to the plot of the novella on which the films are based, Who Goes There? by John W. Campbell.
 I don’t have any issue with the traditional format, but this story allows for a more diverse horror experience.
 It’s not just a monster movie, it’s a movie about paranoia and being unable to trust people you might have known for years.
 That extra layer adds incredible depth to the film and makes it more unique.

 What Works & What Works